Stagecoach X5: Awards

 Following the 2008 relaunch the route won two industry awards.
 The first came at the 2009 UK Bus Awards, where the route won the Express Operation of the Year award by a unanimous decision.
 A year later, the route won the Coach Marketing award at the 2010 UK Coach Awards for a promotion effort by Stagecoach.

+Trivia

+X5, a costing and pricing system used by both Oxford University and Cambridge University to cost externally funded research projects, was named after the bus route connecting the two cities.